 Search engines are built to get people quickly and efficiently to websites where their questions will be answered.
-Search engine marketing is how we organize our digital assets to drive traffic to our content.
+Search engine marketing is creating and organizing digital assets to drive relevant traffic to brand content.

 If you believe everything you hear, it seems that “algorithms” are invisible evildoers setting us all up for a dystopian future.
 The truth, however, is far less dramatic.
 Algorithms are simply sets of rules and steps taken to solve a repeatable problem, for example, how to direct a searcher to the correct information, and were invented to protect us from a far more dangerous best: digital marketers.
 That’s right!
 There is a natural tension between search engine algorithms and search engine marketers because as soon as the internet began, marketers were obsessed with using content to drive business and sales leads.
 In contrast, search engines like Google focus on directing searchers to relevant content.
 This is why the details of Google’s famous search engine algorithms are so secretive and constantly being updated.

 Ethical marketers know enough about this secret sauce to guide their clients’ digital marketing strategy.
 This includes the integration of tactics that involve optimizing owned, paid, and earned media content.